TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTables.rst

         Adding table options via :php:`ExtensionManagementUtility::allowTableOnStandardPages()`
         :ref:`Example <extension-configuration-files-allow-table-standard>`

 Should be used for
 ==================

 These are the typical functions that should be placed inside :file:`ext_tables.php`

-*  Registering of :ref:`backend modules <backend-modules-api>` or adding a new main module :ref:`Example <extension-configuration-files-backend-module>`
 *  Registering a scheduler tasks:
    :ref:`extension-configuration-files-scheduler`
 *  Assignments to the global configuration array :php:`$GLOBALS['PAGES_TYPES']`